-- Getting treated for any mental, physical, and substance abuse problems
+- Get treated for any mental, physical, and substance abuse problems

-- Making it harder to items that may be used for self-harm
+- Make it harder to get items that may be used for self-harm

-- Building skills in problem solving, dealing with conflicts, and handling problems through non-violent means
+- Build skills in problem solving, dealing with conflicts, and handling problems through nonviolent means

-To help lower your child's chances of suicidal ideation:
+To lower a child's risk of suicidal ideation:

-- Encourage your child to avoid drugs and alcohol.
+- Teach children to avoid drugs and alcohol.